cchaglund/visreg-test/README.md

 - Clone this repo and run `npm install` to install the dependencies, e.g. into a directory called `visreg/repo`.
 - Create a directory for testing the module elsewhere (e.g. `visreg/dev-testing-grounds`) and set up the tests according to the instructions above.
-- After installing the npm visreg-test package you should now have a `visreg/dev-testing-grounds/node_modules/visreg-test/dist` directory.
+- After installing the npm visreg-test package you should now have a dist directory at `visreg/dev-testing-grounds/node_modules/visreg-test/dist` directory.
 Delete it.
 - From `visreg/repo` run `npm run create-symlink -- [Absolute path]` where the absolute path should be your newly created testing directory (i.e. using the examples above it should be something like `npm run create-symlink -- /Users/.../dev-testing-grounds`).
 Please note that the path should not end with a slash, because we append some stuff to it.
 - This will create a symlink between the `dist` directory in the repo and the `node_modules/visreg-test` directory in your testing directory.